RevolutionAnalytics/quickcheck/docs/tutorial.md

 $pass
  [1]  TRUE  TRUE FALSE FALSE    NA  TRUE FALSE  TRUE  TRUE  TRUE

+$coverage
+NULL

 $elapsed
    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
-  26300   26500   26800  233000   28400 2090000
+  25500   26300   26800   27100   27300   31400
 ```

-The output is a list with five elements:
+The output is a list with elements:

   - the assertion that failed
   - a list of in-scope variables that could have affected the result -- this is work in progress and shouldn't be trusted at this time
   - a list of lists of arguments passed to the assertion in each run
   - the outcome of each run
+  - optional coverage information
   - some performance stats

-My recommendation is to write assertions that depend exclusively on their arguments and are deterministic functions, and leave all the randomness to `quickcheck` and its generators.
+A recommended practice is to write assertions that depend exclusively on their arguments and are deterministic functions, and leave all the randomness to `quickcheck` and the assertion arguments default values.
 This is because the first step in fixing a bug is almost always to reproduce it, and non-deterministic bugs are more difficult to reproduce.
 The `test` function seeds the random number generator so that every time it is called it will rerun the same tests, that is call the assertion with the same arguments, run after run.
 Different assertions should have different seeds, but small edits to an assertion should not change the seed in most cases, which is helpful for developing the assertion itself.
 In most cases all we need to do with the output of `test` is to pass it to another function, `repro`: